-The Genomic Epidemiology Branch (GEB) in NCI’s Epidemiology and Genomics Research Program (EGRP) stimulates and supports epidemiology research in diverse populations to advance scientific knowledge on individuals’ innate susceptibility to cancer to inform prevention and control practices.
+The Genomic Epidemiology Branch (GEB) in NCI’s Epidemiology and Genomics Research Program (EGRP) stimulates and supports epidemiology research to advance scientific knowledge on individuals’ innate susceptibility to cancer to inform prevention and control practices.

 Research areas include